vc7/KPSDK/README.markdown

-:warning: The source api has been terminated, this KLSDK is no longer uasable.
+:warning: The source api has been closed, this KLSDK is no longer uasable.

 # KPSDK